• Skip to primary navigation

 Instructions

-• In a mixing bowl, combine all dry ingredients
+• In a mixing bowl, combine all dry ingredients.

-• Over medium-high heat, heat oil.
-Add tofu mixture to hot oil and stir for approx. 5 minutes, until cooked.
+Add tofu mixture to hot oil and stir for approximately 5 minutes, until cooked.

 Video